stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 However an array of JNA structures poses a number of problems:

-- Unlike a standard POJO an array of JNA structures __must__ be allocated using the JNA `toArray` helper method to create a contiguous memory block.
+* Unlike a standard POJO an array of JNA structures __must__ be allocated using the JNA `toArray` helper method to create a contiguous memory block.

-- Obviously we must know the size of the data to allocate the array which imposes constraints on how we process data, in particular whether we can employ Java streams.
+* Obviously we must therefore know the size of the array _before_ it can be populated, which imposes constraints on how the data is handled, in particular whether we can employ Java streams.

-- Many API methods expect a pointer-to-array, i.e. the __first__ element of the array.
+* Many API methods expect a pointer-to-array, i.e. the __first__ element of the array.

-- Additionally there are edge cases where the data is empty or where `null` is a valid argument.
+* Additionally there are edge cases where `null` is a valid argument.

 None of these are particularly difficult to overcome but the number of situations where this occurs makes the code tedious to develop, error-prone, and less testable.